demisto/content/Packs/PrismaAccess/Integrations/PrismaSASE/README.md

 Provides commands for interaction with Prisma SASE API.
-This integration was integrated and tested with version xx of Palo Alto Networks - Prisma SASE
+This integration was integrated and tested with version v1 of Palo Alto Networks - Prisma SASE

 ## Configure Palo Alto Networks - Prisma SASE on Cortex XSOAR